 MOD BRM/SMO/SNG/THA/147/1#1682

-5.375 The use of the band 1 645.5-1 646.5 MHz by the mobile-satellite service (Earth-to-space) and for inter-satellite links is limited to distress and safety communications (see Article 31).
+5.375 The frequency band 1 645.5-1 646.5 MHz is used by the mobile-satellite service (Earth-to-space) and by inter-satellite links for distress, urgency and safety communications (see Article 31).
+Additionally, for the mobile-satellite service, use of this band from earth stations operating in the GMDSS for other than distress purposes is also permitted.
+(WRC-23)

 ARTICLE 19